t41372/Open-LLM-VTuber/README.md

 Edit the `conf.yaml` for configurations.
 You can follow the configuration used in the demo video.

-If you want to use live2d, run `server.py` to launch the WebSocket communication server and open the URL you set in `conf.yaml` (`http://HOST:PORT`).
-By default, go to `http://localhost:8000`.
+If you want to use live2d, run `server.py`.
+Open the page (that's `localhost:12393` by deafult) with your browser and you are good to go.
+Once the live2D model is loaded, it is ready to talk with you.

-Run ~~`launch.py`~~`main.py` with Python.
-Some models will be downloaded during your first launch, which may take a while.
+If you don't want the live2d, you can run `main.py` with Python for cli mode.

-Also, the live2D models have to be fetched through the internet, so you'll have to keep your internet connected before the `index.html` is fully loaded with your desired live2D model.
+Some models will be downloaded on your first launch, which may take a while.